 - 50. A project financing agreement between the Islamic Republic of Pakistan and IFAD will constitute the legal instrument for extending the proposed financing to the borrower/recipient.
-A copy of the negotiated financing agreement will be made available prior to the session. - 51.
+A copy of the negotiated financing agreement is attached as appendix I. - 51.
 The Islamic Republic of Pakistan is empowered under its laws to receive financing from IFAD. - 52.
 I am satisfied that the proposed financing will comply with the Agreement Establishing IFAD and the Policies and Criteria for IFAD Financing.